Dynamic Regret of Strongly Adaptive Methods: From Adaptive to Dynamic

 and its dynamic regret satisfies

-\end{cor} To the best of our knowledge, this is the first time such kind of dynamic regret bound is established for exp-concave functions.
-Furthermore, the discussions in Section~\ref{sec:strongly} implies our upper bound is minimax optimal, up to a polylogarithmic factor.
+\end{cor} To the best of our knowledge, this is the \emph{first} dynamic regret that exploits exponential concavity.
+Furthermore, according to the minimax dynamic regret of strongly convex functions \citep{Non-Stationary}, our upper bound is minimax optimal, up to a polylogarithmic factor.